-Many folks know our license plates that read “First in Flight” but some folks opt for the “First in Freedom” variety, which leads to a fun fact and reason you should stop at one of the I-95 exits in Halifax.
+Many folks know our license plates that read “First in Flight” but some folks opt for the “First in Freedom” variety, which leads to a fun fact and reason you should stop at one of the I-95 exits in the historic town of Halifax.

-Medoc Mountain State Park (exit 160) isn’t too far to the west from Halifax and filled with trails for hikers, mountain bikers, and bridlers.
+Medoc Mountain State Park (Exit 160) isn’t too far to the west from Halifax and is filled with trails for hikers, mountain bikers, and bridlers.
 We also hear Big Foot likes this park, but based on all reports, he or she is pretty shy.